Larozzo/Catch-em-all/README.md

 ### How to Play
 1) While "Throw 1" is being displayed for 10 seconds, try throwing the Pokéball into the box infront of you.
 2) Repeat the same step for Throw 2 and Throw 3.
-3) If you manage to throw the Pokéball correctly three times, you win and the Pokémon is caught, if not - the Pokémon escapes.
+3) Landing all three throws increases your chance of catching the Pokémon, but a random value is still used to decide the final outcome — so success is not guaranteed.

 ## Requirements
 To build this project you will need: